Life can be hectic, which is a big reason for learning how to simplify your life.

-It’s almost 2017, and what better time than now then to start thinking about how to simplify your life for the future?
-The New Year is always a good time to make goals, and 2017 is the perfect year to focus on simplifying your life.
+It’s almost the new year, and what better time than now then to start thinking about how to simplify your life for the future?
+The New Year is always a good time to make goals, and it is the perfect year to focus on simplifying your life.
 You’ll be able to apply that knowledge and experience for years and years to come.

 Simple living can make you happier, be in better control of your life, all while enjoying it a little more.

 Simple living is different for everyone, but in general it means that you are getting rid of all the extra noise in your life, so that you can have more time for the things you love and enjoy.

 You don’t need to do everything on the list below, instead think about what you love in life, and work towards getting rid of the things you dislike and those that are not important to you.